hj2116/Real-Estate-Management-NYU-OOP-Summer-2024/Codes/readme.md

 - **Data Persistence**: Load and save data for properties, tenants, and leases.
 - **GUI Components**: Use of `JPanel`, `JTable`, `JTextField`, `JButton`, and other Swing components to develop a better user interface and experience.

+You can return to main screen by closing the current working management tab.